akraino-edge-stack/regional_controller-api-server/src/site/docs/api.rst

 PUT /api/v1/pod/``{uuid}``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Update the POD identified by ``uuid``.
-You may only change the description of a POD using this method; all other fields are considered "read-only."
+You may only change the description or the blueprint of a POD using this method; all other fields are considered "read-only."
 In addition, this method does not run a workflow.

+When changing the blueprint of a POD, you are only allowed to change the Blueprint to a child Blueprint of the one you are already using; e.g. a Blueprint derived from the one the POD is already using.
+This is intended to allow PODs to be updated over time as newer versions of the Blueprints become available.

 ===========  ======================================================================
 Return Code  Reason